Note: these 'words' (valid or invalid) are all the permutations of the word net. These words are obtained by scrambling the letters in net.

 Noun

-(geometry) Of a polyhedron, any set of polygons joined edge to edge that, when folded along the edges between adjoining polygons so that the outer edges touch, form the polyhedron.
+6. (geometry) Any set of polygons joined edge to edge that, when folded along the edges between adjoining polygons so that the outer edges touch, form a given polyhedron.

 Synonyms